Dee UnboundContact

 ⚠️ Ran out of data mid-trip

 Airalo lets you top up without buying a new plan.
 In the app, find your active eSIM and tap 'Top Up'.
 The new data is added instantly.
+Again, you need a stable Wi-Fi connection to do this.

 5